Arishareefomar/Nordic-mna-screener/README.md

-# Nordic Industrial M&A Target Screener
+# Nordic Industrials M&A Target Screener

 This project screens listed Nordic industrial companies for potential M&A targets using Bloomberg data and R.
 The model ranks companies across valuation, profitability, growth, leverage, and market signal factors to identify the most attractive acquisition candidates for a financial or strategic buyer.